NhanChau2409/DE-Terraform-Databricks-moverec/README.md

-# Movie Status Tracking and Ranking IaC Project
+# Movie Status Project

 ## Description

 This project is designed to efficiently store and manage the status of movies, including ratings, votes, and popularity.
-The solution leverages a robust tech stack, integrating Databricks for ETL pipeline development, Terraform for infrastructure provisioning on the Azure cloud platform, and PowerBI for visualization.
+The solution leverages a robust tech stack, integrating **Databricks** for ETL pipeline development, **Terraform** for infrastructure provisioning on the **Azure** cloud platform.
 ## Project Highlights

 - **Fully Automated IaC**: Creates a comprehensive end-to-end data pipeline with only Azure credentials and **a single command**.